fsr/csharp-lessons/_exercises/A03_calculate_polygon_area_2.md

 number: 3
 status: finished
 authors: marc
-lesson: 2
+lesson: 3
 ---

-Extension of the polygon area calculation by user input.
+An extension of the polygon area calculation by user input.
 There can be arbitrary many vertices of the polygon.[^solution]

 [^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/blob/master/02_grundlagen_2/a03_polygon_area_2/ExerciseSolution/).
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/blob/master/lesson_02/A03_polygon_area_2/ExerciseSolution/).

 *We assume that the user only enters correct input strings.*